sartography/spiffworkflow_website/content/posts/deep_dives/data_objects.md

 Task Data is information that belongs to the TASK.
 It is most useful within a single process model that does not contain large amounts of information.

-* Task Data is thread safe by nature, as the data follows the Flow (arrows) of the BPMN diagram.
+* Task Data is thread-safe by nature, as the data follows the Flow (arrows) of the BPMN diagram.
 * Task Data is transferred by default.
 Any variables created by forms, decision tables, and scripts are passed on in the Task Data.
 * Task Data behaves like a pipeline architecture.
 Each task has control over the data and may alter it in any way before passing it on.
 * Each completed task in a workflow will retain a copy of the data as it was when the task executed.
 “Rewinding” to a previously completed task would allow access to the Task Data as it was when the Task was first executed.
 * Task Data can be directly referenced by name in script tasks, gateways, forms in user tasks, and decision tables.

-### Dat Objects
+### Data Objects

 Data Objects are information that belongs to the PROCESS.
 It offers encapsulation as well as control over data from within the BPMN diagram.